mergeability/mergeable/docs/README.md

     count: 2 # Number of minimum reviewers.
 In this case 2.
     message: 'Custom message...'
   required:
     reviewers: [ user1, user2 ] # list of github usernames required to review
-    owners: true # accepts boolean.
+    owners: true # Optional boolean.
 When true, the file .github/CODEOWNER is read and owners made required reviewers
+    assignees: true # Optional boolean.
+When true, PR assignees are made required reviewers.
     message: 'Custom message...'
 ```